dshokouhi/Home-AssistantConfig/README.md

 ### Morning Automations
 - Turn on lights at 730am if vacation mode is off, alarm is deactivated during the week
-  - Bedroom lights, office lights and kitchen lights turn on
+  - Bedroom lights, office lights, living room lights, den lights and kitchen lights turn on
   - Bedroom curtains open
   - Once Tosh leaves all the lights turn off including the bedroom fan
 - Remind boogie to take her meds